sulfuror/rescript-sh/README.md

 operation and the duration of the whole operation.

 # Keep in mind
-1. Use this script at your own risk.
+1. If you use this script is at your own risk.
 If you do something wrong, that's on you.
-   You should take the time to study the script and see if it could help you for what you need; if you use it without knowing what you're doing, that's on you too.
+   You should take the time to study the script and see if it can help you for what you need; if you use it without knowing what you're doing, that's on you too.
-2. You need `restic 0.9.2` installed to use this script.
+2. You need `restic 0.9.2` installed to use this script (I think `stats` are not in older versions of `restic`).
 3. This script was made for GNU/Linux use.
 You could use it for other systems but you'll probably have to edit the commands depending on your system.
 4. I'm not a developer, programmer or anything related; I'm just a regular user